Quick Guide to Hug Point

 High tide

-Even if you visit Hug Point at high tide, don’t despair, there is still a lovely beach to explore.
-From the parking lot, head down the stairs to reach the ocean.
-On the north end of the beach, take a moment to admire the striking basalt sill running through the lighter sandstone in the cliff of the headland.
+Even if you visit Hug Point at high tide, don’t despair, there’s still a lovely beach to explore.
+From the parking lot, head down the stairs to the ocean.
+On the north end of the beach, take a moment to admire the vein of basalt running through the lighter sandstone in the cliff of the headland.
 This cliff is as far north as you’ll get at high tide, but head south for a nice walk along the beach.
-Look for Arch Cape in the distance.
+Arch Cape is in the distance.

 Low-ish tide